 - Keep a close eye on your puppy indoors and watch for signs that they need to go outside, such as sniffing or circling.

-Ultimately, house training your puppy requires patience, consistency, and positive reinforcement.
+In closing, house training your puppy requires patience, consistency, and positive reinforcement.
 By establishing a routine and using rewards for good behavior, you can effectively teach your puppy where it’s appropriate to relieve themselves.
 Remember that accidents will happen, and it’s essential to stay patient and continue with your training efforts.